ximini82/relationstorage.js/README.md

 If you create a webapplication that is using a lot of datas, sometime its good to save data locally.
 But WebSql Database and IndexedDB  are not realy good supported in different browsers.
 The best support has the [webstorage see this Link](http://www.html5rocks.com/de/features/storage).
 So I decided to create a small framework were I can relate objects , and save Images (and files in the near future).
 It's human readable and easy to understand.
 You can compress it to 2kb size.

 Storage.js has no search or query function.
-Javascript is fast, however you can load all object quickly and iterate them by Javascript.
+Javascript is fast, so you can load all objects quickly and iterate them by Javascript.
 Should'nt be a problem.
 However, I plan to implement a small "Where" query function, but it is not ready yet.